The ethics of disposal

 If you are planning on selling items from accessioned collections, you should follow these steps:

 - Read the advice set out in the Disposal Toolkit and the Financially Motivated Disposal Toolkit and consider whether your proposed sale can meet the key criteria for ethical sale.

-- Once you have acted on initial advice from the Ethics Committee, you may be expected to submit a compliance report as outlined in the disposals toolkit.
-This will allow the Ethics Committee to consider whether the sale meets the requirements of the code of ethics.
+- Once you have acted on initial advice from the Ethics Committee, you may be expected to submit a compliance report as outlined in the Disposal Toolkit.
+This will allow the Ethics Committee to consider whether the sale meets the requirements of the Code of Ethics.
 You should also submit a copy of the compliance report to your Accreditation Assessing Organisation if you are from an Accredited museum.

 The MA evaluates proposed financially motivated disposals carefully and it is likely to take several months to provide a definitive opinion, particularly as it is usually necessary to hold a meeting of the Ethics Committee to discuss the proposal.

 Links and downloads

 - Additional guidance on financially motivated disposal (pdf)